Shiwan-Fang/recipe-app-api/notes/3_DB_config.md

 ![image](images/6_new_connect_timeline.png)

 ***Create core app***
 1. Add a template app `core` to our project.
+This is an app that contains code used across the whole project.
    ```bash
    docker-compose run --rm app sh -c "python manage.py startapp core"
    ```